rajdhameshiya30/codejam-code/README.md

 # codejam-code
-this are the codes of codejam competition
+Hare are the codes of codejam competition